Day 11, August 21st, Signal CG to Old Fort Point. 18.4 km, 64 m elevation gain, 963 m elevation loss, 4 hrs 42 min (Segment 28).

 The GDT has be rerouted through the last stretch to Jasper for a wildlife corridor.
 What struck me as strange was that there is a black diamond mountain bike trail right through the middle of the wildlife corridor.
 So fast moving mountain bikes won’t upset the wildlife but slow moving hikers will?

 We arrived at Old Fort Point at 12:30 pm.
 It had taken us 2 hrs 40 min to hike the 10 km from Maligne Canyon.
-We had a couple of hours before Emily’s mom was due to arrive to pick us up.
+We had a couple of hours before Micah’s mom was due to arrive to pick us up.
 I took the extra time to wash my clothes in the river.
 While I was standing in the river I gave a quick look around and did not see anyone so gave myself a quick body wash in the cool waters of the Athabasca River.
 While I thought I ended up smelling pretty good when I got home Laura said I was only good to 4 feet!

 I had a lovely conversation with a retired long time Jasper resident.
 He came by bench where we were relaxing and asked if we had seen a great white shark in the river.
 I am guessing he catches people off guard with that question but I have a warped sense of humour so I came back with a snappy reply which he enjoyed.
 We must have talked for 30 plus minutes.
 He was a long time millwright at Banff Park Lodge and had emigrated from England to Jasper as a young man and was now enjoying the retired life.